kthpanor/vlxman/_sources/docs/run_desktop.md

 $ vlx water.inp [water.out]
 ```

-If the optional output file name is omitted the output will be sent to standard output.
+If the optional output file name is omitted, the output will be sent to standard output.

 The input file (here assumed to be named `water.inp`) consists of multiple groups marked with `@group name` and `@end`.
 For example, the following input file has three groups: `jobs`, `method settings`, and `molecule`.